 If you're like me, you've probably been stretching CSS variables / custom properties to their limits while building your own design systems.
 But this "silver bullet" can lead to a nasty roadblock: you can't use them in media query declarations.

-To clarify, this is the behavior you might be after:
+To clarify, this is the behavior you might want:

 :root {